Mason Raymond: Vancouver Canucks (2007–2013)

-Raymond had a quick start to his second season in 2008–09, scoring 10 points in his first 13 games, but trailed off to add just 13 points for the remainder of the campaign.
+Raymond had a quick start to 2008–09, scoring 10 points in his first 13 games, but trailed off to add just 13 points for the remainder of the campaign.
 Midway through the season, he was named to the 2009 YoungStars Game in Montreal, helping the sophomores beat the rookie team 9–5.
 He finished his second NHL season with 11 goals and 12 assists in 72 games.
-In the ensuing 2009 playoffs, where the Canucks entered as the third seed in the Western Conference, Raymond scored his first NHL post-season goal in game three of the second round against the Chicago Blackhawks, a 3–1 win for the Canucks.
-Vancouver went on to be eliminated by the Blackhawks in six games.
-Raymond finished with two goals and an assist in 10 post-season contests.
+In the ensuing 2009 playoffs, where the Canucks entered as the third seed in the Western Conference.
+After the Canucks would sweep the sixth-seeded St. Louis Blues in the opening round, Raymond scored his first NHL post-season goal in game three of the second round against the Chicago Blackhawks on Blackhawks' goaltender Nikolai Khabibulin, a 3–1 win for the Canucks.
+Vancouver went on to be eliminated by the fourth-seeded Blackhawks in six games.
+Raymond finished with two goals and an assist in all 10 post-season contests.

-Midway through the 2009–10 season, Raymond recorded his first NHL hat trick with the game's final three goals in a 5–1 win against the Calgary Flames on December 27, 2009.
+Raymond recorded his first NHL hat trick with the game's final three goals in a 5–1 win against the Calgary Flames on December 27, 2009.
 Raymond enjoyed a breakout campaign in his third NHL season, playing regularly on the Canucks' second line with centre Ryan Kesler and newly acquired winger Mikael Samuelsson.
-He finished with a career-high 25 goals, 28 assists and 53 points.
-Prior to the final game of the regular season, he was voted by the Canucks' booster club to receive the Fred J. Hume Award as the team's "unsung hero".
-The Canucks entered the 2010 playoffs as the third seed for the second consecutive year.
-Raymond contributed three goals and an assist over 12 post-season games as Vancouver was eliminated once again in the second round by the Blackhawks.
+He finished the 2009–10 season with a career-high 25 goals, 28 assists and 53 points in all 82 contests played.
+Prior to the final game of the season on April 10, 2010 against the Calgary Flames, he was voted by the Canucks' booster club to receive the Fred J. Hume Award as the team's "unsung hero".
+The Canucks entered the 2010 playoffs as the third seed in the West for the second consecutive year.
+Raymond contributed three goals and an assist over all 12 post-season games as Vancouver eliminated the sixth-seeded Los Angeles Kings in the opening round in six games and were eventually eliminated once again in the second round in six games by the second-seeded and eventual Stanley Cup champion Chicago Blackhawks.